- ℹ Product Info

 - LED flashes quickly (starting up the meteobridge software).

-- Now connect to the meteobridge network.
-Password: meteobridge
+- Password: meteobridge

 - Open your browser and type in the address bar: http://192.168.169.1

-- Login with username: meteobridge and password: meteobridge
+- username: meteobridge

 - Wait until meteobridge user interface appears (see image).

 - SSID: Click on [known SSIDs] and choose your WiFi network.

 - Encryption: Usually this is WPA2-PSK, otherwise consult the router setting.